-Providing the absolute machine encoder position over a standardized protocol
+Providing absolute machine encoder position over a standardized protocol

-This section describes the machine capability to provide the absolute encoder position data.
+This section describes the machine capability to provide absolute encoder position data.

 Overview

-Absolute encoders are capable of providing unique position values from the moment they are switched on.
-The output of an absolute encoder indicates the current shaft position, making it an angle transducer.
+Absolute encoders are capable of providing a unique machine rotor position and a number of machine rotor revolutions.
+The output of a singleturn absolute encoder indicates the current shaft position, making it an angle transducer.
+The output of a multiturn absolute encoder indicates the current number of machine rotor revolutions.

 Protocol limitations